lelongc/lelongc/README.md

 * Optimizing CI/CD pipelines 🔄 for fast and reliable software deployment ✅.
 * Building and managing scalable and fault-tolerant cloud infrastructure ☁️ on AWS.
 * Researching and applying SRE (Site Reliability Engineering) practices to enhance system stability 📈.
-* [Insert here: A specific project or new technology you are exploring]

 ---